conda-forge/cdt-builds/README.md

    `build.sh` file for a given distribution and platform.
 For example, one might set a key `cos6-x86_64` in this mapping and set the value to `echo 'hi!'` to add `echo 'hi!'` to the build script for only `cos6-x86_64`.
+ - `recursive` (boolean): Set to `false` to disable recrusive generation of a CDTs dependencies.
+The default is `true`.

 ## Adding a CDT package

 To add a CDT package, make a PR on this repo with the following changes.

 1. Add the name of the CDT `cdt_slugs.yaml` file.
 2. Run the python script `gen_cdt_recipes.py`.
-This script will take about 10-20 minutes to complete and will regenerate all of the CDT recipes.
-Pass the option `--only-new` to only build CDTs which do not have a directory in the `cdts` or `legacy_cdts` directories.
+This script will generate the CDT recipes that do not exist.
+Pass `--force` to regenerate all of the CDT recipes (takes about 10-20 minutes to complete).
 3. Commit any changes from steps 1+2 and open the PR.

 The CI service will build the CDTs, report any errors, etc.